 If you are financially affected by the Coronavirus, you can access up to $10,000 of your superannuation early.
-Eligible individuals can apply online via myGov to access superannuation before 1 July 2020.
+Eligible individuals can apply online via myGov to access superannuation before 31 December 2020.

-You will also be able to access up to a further $10,000 from 1 July 2020 until 24 September 2020.
 There is no tax payable on superannuation released under this temporary arrangement and Centrelink or Veterans’ Affairs payments will not be affected.

 Ed works in a popular bar in Melbourne.
 As a result of the Coronavirus, Ed has had his work hours reduced from 40 hours on average in the second half of 2019 to 20 hours per week on average in May 2020.
 As a result, Ed determines that his hours over the last month have reduced by more than 20 per cent compared to the average of his hours over the last six months of 2019.